Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Sponsor Residence: Sponsor must reside in Canada (Canadian citizens may sponsor while abroad if they intend to return when PR is granted)

-- Sponsor Income: No minimum income requirement for spouse, common-law, or conjugal partner sponsorship (Quebec rules differ — see below)
+- Sponsor Income: No minimum income requirement for spouse, common-law, or conjugal partner sponsorship (Quebec rules differ, as detailed below)

 - Relationship — Spouse: Legally valid marriage in the jurisdiction where it took place and recognised under Canadian law